iam-dev/ERC23/README.md

 **Console Output:**
 ```

 Basic23Token #6 BEGIN==========================================================
-mainAccountBalanceBeforeTransfer=100
+mainAccountBalanceBeforeTransfer = 100  should equal to INITAL_SUPPLY = 100
 Try to transfer 100 from MAIN_ACCOUNT to 0x0
-mainAccountBalanceAfterTransfer =100
+mainAccountBalanceAfterTransfer = 100  should equal to INITAL_SUPPLY100
-    ✓ "Basic23Token #6 should throw an error when trying to transfer to 0x0 (128ms)
+    ✓ "Basic23Token #6 should throw an error when trying to transfer to 0x0 (101ms)

 ```

  ## Unit testing scenario's Standard23Token

  ### Standard23Token #1 should return the correct totalSupply after construction
-* [X] totalSupply = 100
+* [X] totalSupply should be equal to INITAL_SUPPLY (100 tokens)
+* [X] Owner (MAIN_ACCOUNT) should owned all the tokens and this should be equal to INITAL_SUPPLY (100 tokens)

 **Console Output:**
 ```

 Standard23Token #1 BEGIN==========================================================
-What is the totalSupply of the created Token?
-The totalSupply of the created Token should equal to 100
+The totalSupply of the created Token should equal to INITAL_SUPPLY = 100
 What is the balance of MAIN_ACCOUNT?
-The balance of the MAIN_ACCOUNT  should be 100
+The balance of the MAIN_ACCOUNT should equal to INITAL_SUPPLY = 100
-    ✓ Standard23Token #1 should return the correct totalSupply after construction (114ms)
+    ✓ Standard23Token #1 should return the correct totalSupply after construction (57ms)

 ```

 ### Standard23Token #2 should return the correct allowance amount after approval